SIGVerse/rosidl_generator_cs/README.md

 # rosidl_generator_cs
 A ROS2 port of [gencs](https://github.com/noirb/gencs).

-## Acknowledgements
-This repository is a fork of the original project available at https://github.com/noirb/rosidl_generator_cs.
-We would like to express our sincere appreciation to the original author for granting permission to fork and use this work.

 ## Setup (with ROS)
 *These steps assume you already have a working ROS2 installation and have already set up a workspace for your project.*